Medal of Honor (2010 video game): Development

 EA Los Angeles began development of Medal of Honor in 2007 after the release of the three titles Medal of Honor: Vanguard, Medal of Honor: Airborne, and Medal of Honor: Heroes 2.
 Instead of pursuing another World War II title, EA Los Angeles decided to take the series to the modern era.
-The game was formerly known as Medal of Honor: Operation Anaconda.
 In July 2010, EA Los Angeles was rebranded to Danger Close Games to focus on the development of Medal of Honor games.
 Danger Close Games consulted with U.S. Special Operations soldiers in order to make the game feel realistic, and make players understand what they have to go through as an actual operator.
 EA DICE, best known as the creators of Battlefield series, was tasked by Electronic Arts to develop the multiplayer mode for the game.
-Medal of Honor was the first game in the series to receive a M rating in the United States.
+Medal of Honor was the first game in the series to receive an M rating in the United States.

 At the Game Developers Conference 2010, it was announced that the PS3 would be the lead development platform.

 Electronic Arts released multiplayer beta keys for the PlayStation 3 and PC on June 21, 2010.
 The Xbox 360 beta was initially delayed, but eventually opened on July 20, 2010.
 The beta featured 3 different weapon classes, two different maps and two different game modes.
 EA announced a PC open beta for Medal of Honor which ran from October 4, 2010 to October 7, 2010, 11:59 PDT.